 Kiteboarding Turks and Caicos is a dream getaway for riders of any level.
 The main island is Providenciales, also known as Provo, with about 40 other low-lying coral islands surrounding.
 The coral reefs surrounding these islands create shallow flat water.
 Not having any rivers on the island contribute to maintaining purity in the surrounding water which makes for some of the most unique and beautiful water colors of any island in the Caribbean.
-The beautiful waters and consistent trade winds makes Turks and Caicos a place any watersports enthusiast dreams of.
+The beautiful waters and consistent trade winds makes Turks and Caicos paradise for any watersports enthusiast.

 Turks and Caicos

 Turks and Caicos is a British Overseas Territory located southeast of the Bahamas and north of the Dominican Republic.
 The main island is Provos and the airport to fly into is Providenciales (PLS).
 If you’re traveling from anywhere in Florida, you’ll find the best rates flying out of Fort Lauderdale airport.

 Turks and Caicos is safer than most other islands in the Caribbean.
 Crime on Turks and Caicos is relatable to an average city in the United States.
 According to Visit TCI, the majority of crime that does happen, happens on the west side of Grace Bay and after dark.
 We traveled to the far northwest side of the island and down the more isolated roads in between and never felt uncomfortable.
 Even though we felt safe, always practice safe traveling.

 There’s a couple of different options when it comes to snorkelling around Provos.
 You can either check out the reefs by the beaches or take a cruise out to the outer reefs.
 The main difference between the two is that the reefs the boats take you to have larger formations.
 We explored Smith’s Reef one morning and saw an array of tropical fish, coral and a sea turtle.
 Smith’s Reed was a short swim from the beach and had excellent visibility.